sybrenstuvel/flickrapi/doc/documentation.rst

 you
-    You are the reader of this document.
+    The reader of this document.
 We assume you are a programmer and that you are using this Python Flickr API to create an application.
 In this document we shall address you as male.

 application
     The Python application you are creating, that has to interface